bluetentacle/contract-mesh/README.md

   - Required version range of the service
   - Specific abilities of the service that are utilized, such as REST API endpoints and events
   - Resiliency requirements for the dependency, such as the timeout, number of retries, circuit-breaker thresholds, etc.
+- **Metadata** about the service, such as name, version, SCM tag, artifact location, etc. (The last three pieces of information can be filled by by the CI pipeline and shouldn't be specified by the author.)

 A contract looks like the following: